chaseruskin/orbit/README.md

     orbit [options] [command]

 Commands:
-    new                   create a new ip
+    new                   create a new project
-    init                  initialize an ip from an existing project info                  display information about an ip
+    init                  initialize a project from an existing directory info                  display information about a project
     read                  lookup hdl source code
-    get                   fetch an hdl unit for code integration tree                  show the dependency graph
+    get                   display integration code for a core tree                  show the dependency graph
-    lock                  save the world state of an ip test, t               run a test
+    lock                  save the world state of a project test, t               run a test
-    build, b              plan and execute a target publish               post an ip to a channel search                browse the ip catalog
+    build, b              plan and execute a target publish               post a project to a channel search                browse the catalog
-    install               store an immutable reference to an ip remove                delete an ip from the catalog env                   print orbit environment information
+    install               store an immutable reference to a project remove                delete a project from the catalog env                   print orbit environment information
     config                modify configuration data